 The populations and distributions of Britain's birds are in a constant state of flux, as changes in the habitat and climate impact all aspects of their lifecycle.
 Only by monitoring where, when and in what numbers are our birds using the variety of habitats and resources within the county can we hope to understand these impacts.

 Annual monitoring schemes, such as the BTO/RSPB/JNCC Breeding Bird Survey (BBS) operate by counting birds in randomly selected squares and provide yearly measures of population change.
 At the county level this gives only a broad indication of the changes in a relatively small number of species.
 Atlas projects complement the BBS by providing comprehensive information on the distribution of birds, covering far more squares than BBS.

-The new Hertfordshire atlas will comprise the first systematic assessment of the distribution of birds in the county in winter and the third breeding season atlas, updating the distribution maps for 1988-92 published in The Breeding Birds of Hertfordshire and reproduced in interactive format on this website.
+This new Hertfordshire atlas was the first systematic assessment of the distribution of birds in the county at the tetrad scale in winter and the third breeding season atlas.